-To this date, a few studies attempted to assess thresholds for complete GrIS melt.
-Robinson et al. (2012) showed that while a

-- 65 negative integrated SMB is a sufficient condition for GrIS complete melt, not accounting for the evolving ice sheet topography and SMB-elevation feedback (as done for example in Gregory and Huybrechts, 2006; Noël et al., 2021) is likely to result in an overestimation of the temperature threshold for ice sheet loss.
-Modelling studies including this mechanism (either explicitly or parametrised) estimated a Global Mean Temperature (GMT) threshold for GrIS complete melt over the next millennia between 1.6 K and 3 K above pre-industrial levels, with the rate of GrIS decline depending on the amount of warming above the - threshold (Robinson et al., 2012; Levermann et al., 2013; Clark et al., 2016; Van Breedam et al., 2020; Gregory et al., 2020; Zeitz et al., 2022; Höning et al., 2023; Bochow et al., 2023).
-Paleo data and modelling indicate that during the last interglacial period (LIG, ~130-115 kyr BP), it is unlikely that the GMT exceeded 2 K above pre-industrial levels (Capron et al., 2014), and the GrIS contributed no more than 4 m to GMSL (Helsen et al., 2013; Goelzer et al., 2016; Plach et al., 2019; Sommers et al., 2021).
-This suggests that during the LIG the threshold for complete GrIS melt had not been passed, or the warming - 75 had been too little or too short to induce a full GrIS collapse.
-Another possible paleo-analogue for 21st century warming is the mid-Pliocene Warm Period (mPWP, ~3.264-3.025 Myrs BP, Haywood et al., 2011), which is estimated to have been 2-3 K warmer than pre-industrial.
-GrIS simulations for this period yield extremely variable ice sheet configurations, ranging from an ice-free state to a near modern GrIS depending on the climate forcing selected (Dolan et al., 2015).
-Altogether, paleo and future modelling studies both suggest the existence of a threshold for GrIS complete melt in a warmer climate.
-However, - 80 there is still uncertainty on the nature of this threshold, and whether or not the GrIS would exhibit a tipping point behaviour once this threshold is passed.
-A recent study using an ice sheet model bi-directionally coupled to a low-resolution atmosphere Global Circulation Model (GCM) found a gradual, almost linear decline of GrIS equilibrium mass in response to sustained global mean warming (Gregory et al., 2020), rather than the sharp threshold behaviour found in earlier work (Robinson et al., 2012; Levermann et al., 2013).
-A better understanding of the mechanisms regulating the GrIS response to sustained warming - 85 is needed to determine the existence of tipping points for GrIS complete ice sheet melt, and as such reduce uncertainties on the GrIS long-term sea level rise (SLR).
+To date, a few studies have attempted to assess thresholds for complete GrIS melt.
+Robinson et al. (2012) showed that while a negative integrated SMB is a sufficient condition for GrIS complete melt, not accounting for the evolving ice sheet topography and SMB-elevation feedback (as done for example in Gregory and Huybrechts, 2006, and Noël et al., 2021) is likely to result in an overestimation of the temperature threshold for ice sheet loss.
+Modelling studies including this mechanism (either explicitly or parameterised) estimated a global mean temperature (GMT) threshold for GrIS complete melt over the next millennia between 1.6 and 3 K above pre-industrial levels, with the rate of GrIS decline depending on the amount of warming above the threshold (Robinson et al., 2012; Levermann et al., 2013; Clark et al., 2016; Van Breedam et al., 2020; Gregory et al., 2020; Zeitz et al., 2022; Höning et al., 2023; Bochow et al., 2023).
+Paleo-data and modelling indicate that during the last interglacial period (LIG; ~ 130 -115 kyr BP), it is unlikely that the GMT exceeded 2 K above pre-industrial levels (Capron et al., 2014) and the GrIS contributed no more than 4 m to GMSL (Helsen et al., 2013; Goelzer et al., 2016; Plach et al., 2019; Sommers et al., 2021).
+This suggests that during the LIG the threshold for complete GrIS melt had not been passed or the warming had been too little or too short to induce a full GrIS collapse.
+Another possible paleo-analogue for 21stcentury warming is the mid-Pliocene Warm Period (mPWP; \sim 3.264-3.025 Myr BP; Haywood et al., 2011), which is estimated to have been 2-3 K warmer than pre-industrial levels.
+GrIS simulations for this period yield extremely variable ice sheet configurations, ranging from an ice-free state to a near-modern GrIS depending on the climate forcing selected (Dolan et al., 2015).
+Altogether, paleo- and future-ice-sheet modelling studies both suggest the existence of a threshold for GrIS complete melt in a warmer climate.
+However, there is still uncertainty in the nature of this threshold and whether or not the GrIS would exhibit a tipping-point behaviour once this threshold is passed.
+A recent study using an ice sheet model bi-directionally coupled to a low-resolution atmosphere global circulation model (GCM) found a gradual, almost linear decline in GrIS equilibrium mass in response to sustained global mean warming (Gregory et al., 2020), rather than the sharp threshold behaviour found in earlier work (Robinson et al., 2012; Levermann et al., 2013).
+A better understanding of the mechanisms regulating the GrIS response to sustained warming is needed to determine the existence of tipping points for GrIS complete ice sheet melt and as such reduce uncertainties in the GrIS long-term sea level rise (SLR).